everactive/network-manager/docs/edit-connections.md

 where &lt;name&gt; is the connection name.

-The above will bring a fairly long list of text on the terminal therefore it is best to either use a pager or grep to make teh results manageable.
+The above will bring a fairly long list of text on the terminal, therefore it is best to either use a pager or grep to make the results manageable.

-### IPv4 and IPv6 options
+### IPv4 and IPv6 Options

 For example for IPv4 settings one would do: